jdplumst/create-jaydee-app/README.md

 # Create Jaydee App

+**This will be rewritten as to use fullstack technologies that I like to use.**

-This is a Jaydee App.
+This is Create Jaydee App.
 This is a quick way to start up an application with TypeScript.

 There are currently two templates available: